awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 1. In the summary page, review the proposed content of the change request\.

    To approve the change request, choose **Approve**\.
 In the dialog box, provide any comments you want to add for this approval, and then choose **Approve**\.
-The runbook workflow represented by this request starts to run either when scheduled, or as soon as changes are not blocked by any restrictions\.
+The runbook workflow represented by this request starts to run either when scheduled, or as soon as changes aren't blocked by any restrictions\.

    \-or\-